This is part of the character sheet

 - Knight in Sour Armor: Sven will protect the weak as befitting of a knight.
 However, his years of abuse and isolation for being a half Pallid Meranth left him rather somber and gave him a disdain on typical chivalries, like Omniknight or Chen (although he occasionally would compliment Omniknight).

-- Mighty Glacier: His main weakness is his vulnerability to being avoided as he's slightly slower than average at best, and Warcry isn't all that useful as a speed boost.
+- Mighty Glacier: His main weakness is his vulnerability to kiting as he's slightly slower than average at best, and Warcry isn't all that useful as a speed boost.
 His usual item choices tend towards fixing this, making him a Lightning Bruiser in most fights.

 - One-Man Army: One of the best heroes at getting Rampages, even by himself if the enemy is grouped up, thanks to his area stun and damage output.

 - Power Up Full Color Change: Casting his ultimate turns him (and occasionally his sword) red.

 - Rated M for Manly: His first skill throws a rocket punch made of thunder, and his general playstyle emphasizes he should have no fear of diving in the middle of the enemy team, causing as much damage possible.
 Sven himself is often considered one of DOTA's manliest heroes, with Great Cleave, every enemies nearby is forced to feel a portion of Sven's great strength, damaging them (and he needs no cooldown (it's a passive), or money (buy a Battle Fury) for that).
 If he has Aghanim's Scepter and God's Strength gives him an aura that increases everyone else's base damage in a certain percentage.
 Meaning that he's so manly that his presence pumps everyone up!

 - Razor Wind: To indicate how far the Great Cleave damage reaches past the sword's length.